-How To Help People Suffering From the Texas Power Outages
+How to Help Texas Residents During Power Outages

 Millions also face water disruption as numerous cities—including Houston, Austin, and San Antonio—are under boil water advisories, and some areas have lost access to running water entirely.
 Roads remained frozen, making travel dangerous and access to essential services difficult.
 The New York Times reports that at least 31 people have died since the cold front arrived earlier this week.

 As Texans struggle against the bitter cold, many organizations are calling for donations to help address the crisis.
-Others are calling for volunteers to help distribute critical supplies and transport those in need to warming stations if you feel safe doing so.
+Others are calling for volunteers to help distribute critical supplies and transport those in need to warming stations if they feel safe doing so.

 Here are some ways to help people suffering from the Texas power outages.
 (This list will continue to be updated.)